Dherse/masterproef/content/4_phos.typ

 Just as is the case for parsing, syntax trees have a hierarchy, it generally consists of two categories: the #gloss("cst", long: true) and the #gloss("ast", long: true).
 The @cst aims at being a concrete representation of the grammar, being as faithful as possible, keeping as much information as possible.
 On the other hand, an @ast only keep the information necessary to perform the compilation, therefore, it is generally simpler and smaller than an equivalent @cst.
 However, while this can be seen as a hierarchy, it is more of a spectrum, as the @ast can be made more concrete and closer to a @cst depending on the needs.
 In fact, the @ast of @phos keeps track of all tokens, and their position in the source code, making it possible to reconstruct the original source code from the @ast.
 The only thing it discards are whitespaces, linebreaks, and comments.
 Additionally, the @ast of @phos also keeps track of spans where the code comes from, just like in the lexer, it is used to provide better error messages.

 Building on top of the example shown in @lst_lexing_ex, the @ast for the function `add` would look like @lst_ast_ex.
 Additionally, an overview of the data structure required to understand this part of the @ast is shown in @anx_ast_overview.
+Some details have been omitted for brevity, and to focus on the relevant parts of the @ast.
+However, one can still see the tree-like structure of the @ast, and the many different kinds of data structures that it requires.
+In fact, the current @ast for @phos is composed of 250 different data structures.
+This shows how complex the @ast can be, and how much work is required to build it.
+However, having a good @ast as the basis of the compilation process is crucial as it can be easily modified, expanded, and transformed to perform the compilation.
+Additionally, the breadth of data that it contains can be used to implement other elements of the ecosystem, such as code formatters, code highlighters, and linters, all tools that have been discussed at length and that are essential to provide a good developer experience.

 #figurex(
     title: [